AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Evaluation

 \subsection{Microbenchmarks}

 We constructed 10 microbenchmark cases to unit-test the system.
-The results are promising: Without code modification, the new system leads $3.9\times$ fewer kernel launches on GPUs and $2.5\times$ speed up on our benchmarks, as shown in Fig.~\ref{fig:sync_vs_async}.
-More details on the microbenchmarks are discussed in the appendix.
+The results are promising: without code modification, the new system leads to $3.73\times$ fewer kernel launches on GPUs and $2.5\times$ speed up on our benchmarks.
+More details on the microbenchmarks are discussed in the supplemental document.